 The graduate program in English as a Second Language prepares candidates to serve linguistically and culturally diverse students in PreK-6 classrooms.
 Both the master’s degree and initial license are obtained through the 36-credit program, including a practicum experience in an ESL classroom setting.
+Completion of a teacher education program is one of the requirements for initial licensure from the Department of Elementary and Secondary Education (DESE).

 Beginning September 1, 2014, new students will follow the prescribed program listed below in conjunction with advisor approval.
 Students enrolled in the program prior to this date must meet with their advisor to review the remaining courses in their program.